dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 the performance point of view operating-system-level virtualization doesn't need extra resources for virtualizing your application, which means that we can have a process isolation without any loss to the efficiency at that host.

-.
-However as of today there are only a couple of drivers implemented for Docker and they are mostly for Linux only.
+Unfortunately at this time there are only a couple of drivers implemented for Docker and they are mostly for Linux only.

-The default for Linux is libcontainer which utilizes the Linux kernel features to provide operating-system-level virtualization.
-I don't want to go
+The default execution driver for Linux is called libcontainer which utilizes the Linux kernel features to provide virtualization for your application.

 This would be also the method you would you if you would run a Linux on a virtual machine.
 The key point here to remember is that dependeing on the driver operating